-General Scope: Guideline for treatment of patients who present with diabetic emergencies
+General Scope: Guideline for treatment of patients who present with diabetic emergencies.

 - 1. Perform routine medical assessment with blood glucose check - 2.
 Airway support as needed, see Airway / Ventilatory Management Guideline - 3.
-Establish IV/IO with 10% dextrose solution ( $D{10}$ ) if hypoglycemic.
+Establish IV/IO with 10% dextrose solution (D10) if hypoglycemic.
 Use normal saline if hyperglycemic. - 4.
 If blood glucose < 60 mg/dL - a.
 Assess patient for insulin pump and suspend if found - i.
 Be sure to resume or advise patient of your intervention after treatment - b.
-Consider ORAL GLUCOSE if patient is conscious and able to follow commands - c.
-[AEMT] GLUCAGON 1mg IM/SQ or 2mg IN - i.
-Pediatric (< 8 y/o) 0.5mg IM/SQ or 1mg IN - d.
-[AEMT] Administer 10% dextrose solution ( $D{10}$ ) to achieve improved blood glucose level and mental status (GCS)
+[EMT] Consider ORAL GLUCOSE if patient is conscious and able to follow commands - c.
+[AEMT] GLUCAGON 1mg IM/SQ or [EMT-I] 2mg IN - i.
+[EMT] May only assist with a patient prescribed auto-injector - ii.
+Pediatric (< 8 y/o) 0.5mg IM/SQ or 1mg IN - iii.
+First response agencies: Contact responding transport ambulance for ETAto the scene prior to glucagon administration.
+Glucagon may be administered only if transport ambulance ETA is > 10 minutes. - d.
+[AEMT] Administer 10% dextrose solution (D{10}) to achieve improved blood glucoselevel and mental status (GCS)